ligreman/king/README.md

 Field description of the config file:

 * kong_admin_url: default kong url node to connect to.
+Note: it can be the Kong loopback url if you are using "Kong loopback security method".
+* kong_admin_authorization_method: method used to send the credentials/token.
+If filled, King will send the credentials along with all requests, using the method selected.
+Values: "header", "query" or "body".
+Leave empty if no authorization credentials are needed.
+* kong_admin_authorization_field: name of the field where the credentials/token will be sent.
+For example: "Authorization" (for an authorization header).
+Other example: "token" (in a query param).
-* kong_admin_authorization: authorization token for the admin url.
-Can be used to send Basic or Bearer tokens in base64 encoding.
-If provided, King will send this as an Authorization header.
+* kong_admin_authorization_token: can be used to send Basic or Bearer tokens in base64 encoding.
+King will send this in the field indicated, using the method selected.
 Format: 'Basic <insert here base64 token calculated like base64(username:password)>'.
 Example: 'Basic dXNlcm5hbWU6cGFzc3dvcmQ='.

 ### King Globals configuration